nx-lr/protea/readme.md

 "\cA" // control character from A (#U+01) to Z (#U+1A)
 ```

-3nity also supports escapes in even bases up to 16, excluding 14.
+Threenity also supports escapes in even bases up to 16, excluding 14.

 ```dart
 "\b100001111111111111111"